rich-junwang/rich-junwang.github.io/content/posts/tech/ml/large_scale_pretraining/stability/index.md

 ## Scale LLMs in Depth

-When building Large Language Models (LLMs), the modern machine learning playbook usually screams one word: Wider!
+When building LLMs, the modern machine learning playbook usually screams one word: Wider!
 To make models more capable, we scale up their hidden dimensions and add billions of parameters.
 But why don't we see networks that are incredibly deep—say, hundreds or thousands of layers?

 The answer lies in a hidden chaos that plagues deep architectures: signal instability.
 As data travels forward and gradients flow backward through hundreds of layers, the network effectively "blinds" or "deafens" itself, resulting in exploding gradients, vanishing signals, or token representations collapsing into redundant mush.